mapping-elections/site/_maps/meae.congressional.congress18.vt.county.md

 Vermont elected five Democratic-Republicans to the Eighteenth Congress.

-Vermont was apportioned one less seat in the House of Representatives.
+Following the 1820 Census, Vermont lost one seat in the House of Representatives.

 Vermont again switched to a statewide at-large system for electing members to Congress.